See also: National Action Network Jesse Jackson

-Sharpton often threatens to organize black boycotts of corporations on grounds that they supposedly discriminate against African Americans.
-Those companies, in turn, typically try to pacify Sharpton with cash; sometimes they hire him as a consultant.
+Sharpton often threatens to organize black boycotts of corporations, on grounds that they supposedly discriminate against African Americans.
+Those companies, in turn -- terrified of such boycotts and negative publicity -- typically try to mollify Sharpton with cash; sometimes they even hire him as a paid consultant.
 For example:

 Violating Federal Election Laws

 In April 2009, Sharpton and his NAN were fined $285,000 for having violated election rules during Sharpton's 2004 presidential bid.
 According to the Federal Election Commission: